zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==
+= 3.1.1 =
+* Fixed different bug causing default restrictions to not be found

 = 3.1.0 =
 * Fixed bug causing default restrictions to not be found
 * Fixed bug caused when multiple payments exist for a user